-- T1) Construction improvements to the existing transfer stations should be prioritized and implemented.
-Dryden Transfer Station needs an expansion for operation purposes by constructing a second tipping floor, and enhancing sorting for recycling.
-A separate area for sorting and storage of construction and demolition waste will improve recycling organic waste and provide affordable items for citizens construction.
-Secure fencing is needed to surround property. - T2) Chelan transfer station needs facility improvements with a scale house and scale(s), as well as other associated infrastructure such as sorting and recycle loading, fencing, road and shop. - T3) Evaluate and consider future centralized Wenatchee Waste Transfer System, including the privately-owned Wenatchee Transfer Station for expansion or relocation for recycling provisions or a new facility.
+T1) Construction improvements to the existing transfer stations are being prioritized and should be implemented.
+Dryden Transfer Station needs an expansion for operation purposes by constructing a second tipping floor and enhancing sorting for recycling.
+A separate area for sorting and storage of construction and demolition waste will improve recycling organic waste and provide affordable items for citizens' construction.
+Secure fencing is needed to surround property.

+T2) Chelan transfer station needs facility improvements with a scale house and scale(s) for aid with consistent load measuring and handling of refuse and recyclables.
+Other associated infrastructure, such as fencing, access road and shop, will aid in both proper garbage disposal and recycling handling.

+T3) Evaluate and consider future centralized Wenatchee Waste Transfer System, including the privately-owned Wenatchee Transfer Station for expansion or relocation for recycling provisions or a new facility.